kissgyorgy/my-stars/README.md

 ## Others

+- [jnmcfly/awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [gardengim/keepwsl](https://github.com/gardengim/keepwsl) - A simple service to keep WSL alive
 - [KingMenes/awesome-launch](https://github.com/KingMenes/awesome-launch) - A directory for free and friendly communities to get eyes on your side projects!
 Contributors are welcome!
 - [popcar2/BadWebsiteBlocklist](https://github.com/popcar2/BadWebsiteBlocklist) - A filter that blocks spam & misleading websites from appearing in search results via uBlocklist